 We have recently discussed whether or not digital schools are the future of education.
 Digital learning is becoming increasingly popular, as seen by the decreasing number of k12 students who only study in classrooms since 2009.
-The total numbers of digital students in U.S. has increased from 2.2mn in 2009 to 10.46mn.
+The total numbers of digital students in the U.S. have increased from 2.2mn in 2009 to 10.46mn.
 But in order for digital schools to become mainstream, there are a number of challenges that must be overcome first.

-Digital learning in schools is going to rise in future as more and more schools adopt it, but it has its fair share of challenges.
+Digital learning in schools is going to rise in the future as more and more schools adopt it, but it has its fair share of challenges.
 Schools that adopt digital learning and new technology need thorough information on challenges they can face.
 Have you thought of the above challenges for your digital school, let us know in comments.